 by anthony on 07/04/12 at 11:30 am

 Websites with multiple dropdown menus are known for causing user problems.
-But how would a single dropdown menu that displayed all of a website’s content links fare?
+But how would a unified dropdown menu that displays all of a website’s links in one menu fare?
 It’s not common to find a unified dropdown menu on websites today.
-But this innovative navigation technique could prove useful to some.
+But this innovative navigation technique could prove useful in some cases.

 hovering over the navigation bar drops down a single all-inclusive menu

 See All Content Links in a Single Glance

 The biggest benefit to a unified dropdown menu is that users can see all the available content links in a single glance.
 Traditional dropdown menus only allow users to see one content section of links at a time.
 Users have to go through the trouble of opening each content section to see the links.
 This makes finding and exploring website content slow and hard.